algofairness/kdd-2021-network-fairness-tutorial/index.md

 ## Recent Research on Fairness in Networks (45 mins)

 Armed with this mathematical framework, we will dive into a presentation of research on fairness in networks.
-We will start with a discussion of \emph{access} as the quantity that needs to be equitably distributed.
+We will start with a discussion of *access* as the quantity that needs to be equitably distributed.
 Access in a network has typically been measured as some utility function of the probability of receiving information via a flow mechanism such as above.
 We will discuss the different utility functions that have been proposed in the literature.

 **Equity** Following this, we will review the axiomatic frameworks used to decide what it means for access to be equitable.
 Different works have proposed different principled arguments for deriving different measures of equity, such as preventing rich from getting richer, or ensuring that the least advantaged gain access (a Rawlsian maximin argument for example).
 We will briefly discuss concepts from welfare theory that are used in some works.
 The papers that we will cover here include those by
 \cite{tsang}, \cite{fish} and \cite{rahmattalabi}